Big Think Competition

 Question set by Dr Iana Alexeeva, tutor in Experimental Psychology at St Edmund Hall.
 Iana teaches on a variety of topics from psychological disorders to information processing.
 In particular, she is interested in how cognitive and emotional processes play a role in coping with illness and treatment.

 Picked your question?
-Get thinking and submit your entry by Wednesday 1 May!
+Get thinking and submit your entry by noon on Monday 12 May!

 Submit your entry here